Manage GCP Dataproc Metastore Table IAM Access

 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, and the three resource types (Policy, Binding, Member).
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management features: authoritative and non-authoritative IAM management, and role and member-level permission grants.
+They’re intentionally minimal rather than full access control solutions.

-The examples reference pre-existing infrastructure such as Dataproc Metastore services (serviceId), and Metastore databases and tables (databaseId, table).
+The examples reference pre-existing infrastructure such as Dataproc Metastore service (serviceId), and Metastore database and table (databaseId, table).
 They focus on configuring IAM permissions rather than provisioning the Metastore infrastructure itself.

 To keep things focused, common IAM patterns are omitted, including: